oroinc/documentation/user/back-office/products/products/import-products.rst

      Once we imported the .csv file, all the MSRP attribute prices were deleted, and the TAG1 item acquired a new MSRP price of 20 USD instead of the previous 7 USD.

      .. image:: /user/img/products/products/import_product_price_attributes_2.png
+        :alt: View the results of the products import via the Reset and Add import strategy

 8. **Validate import results**: Click **Validate** to check your import results.
 If there are any *Records with errors*, fix them in the .csv file before starting the import.